torvalds/linux/Documentation/dev-tools/kgdb.rst

 2. Enter the kernel debugger manually or by waiting for an oops or fault.
-There are several ways you can enter the kernel debugger manually; all involve using the :kbd:`SysRq-G`, which means you must have enabled ``CONFIG_MAGIC_SYSRQ=y`` in your kernel config.
+There are several ways you can enter the kernel debugger manually; all involve using the `SysRq-G`, which means you must have enabled ``CONFIG_MAGIC_SYSRQ=y`` in your kernel config.

    -  When logged in as root or with a super user session you can run::